 As a genre intended to scare and perturb its audience, horror is kind of like fast food.
 It's good for the first few minutes, but you're left wondering what you could've had if you paid for something else or had the patience to look for other options.
 Its tricks tire easily, and wasted carbs are no fun.
 Why there are so many bad horror films, I'm sure, confounds no one; the influx of good ones, however, is turning heads…still.
 Maybe it took bribing Hollywood with two-day-old hoagies in a large conference room to redirect the genre, but film studios finally realized that, in addition to blood and guts, horror flicks can be intellectual, adult-oriented, cerebral, and even politically charged.

 One could correlate the horror genre with current times: the sense of anarchy, the fear of the unknown, and the likelihood that reality, at any moment, could easily turn its head (Annihilation comes to mind).
 Horror—more than any other genre—reflects the paranoia of culture: Women are given the right to vote and birth controls pills, and film studios make femme-fatales.
-Apple patents Siri in 2011, and film studios make movies about rogue, intelligent humanoids. #BlackLivesMatter starts trending on Twitter after George Zimmerman is acquitted, and Jordan Peele writes and directs Get Out.
+Apple patented Siri in 2011, and film studios make movies about rogue, intelligent humanoids. #BlackLivesMatter starts trending on Twitter after George Zimmerman is acquitted, and Jordan Peele writes and directs Get Out.

 Horror movies have a way of reflecting our ugliest fears (and transgressions) as a nation—a projection of our national subconscious, you could say.
 The best horror flicks provide a psychological distance between the victim and witness, a simulation of terror without the accompanying consequences of moral bankruptcy.